 Your Art Center Gallery has reopened its doors!
-We are open daily from 10:00-4:00.
+We are open Monday through Saturday from 10:00-4:00.
 We are so looking forward to seeing your beautifully masked faces again!!
-Happy Holidays!
-Let’s ring in the New Year with New Art and pick up some New Hobbies!
 Membership is easy and just $35/individual and $60/household up to FOUR!
 Access to ceramics, the woodshop, LAVA and more classes as they come up; including Glassblowing classes just ’round the corner!
-See ya soon!
+A hui hou!!

 We still have PUMPKINS available for our ANNUAL CARVING CONTEST.